sledilnik/spark/content/pages/simptoms.en.md

 url: /en/simptoms.html
 ---

-# Za COVID-19 značilni simptomi
+# The symptoms of COVID-19

-## Najpogostejši simptomi:
+## The most common symptoms:

-* vročina
+* Fever,
-* suh kašelj
+* Dry cough,
-* utrujenost
+* Fatigue.

-## Manj pogosti simptomi:
+## Less common symptoms:

-* bolečine v mišicah ali sklepih
+* Muscle or joint pain,
-* boleče žrelo
+* Sore throat
-* driska
+* Diarrhea,
-* konjunktivitis
+* Conjunctivitis (also known as red eyes)
-* glavobol
+* Headache,
-* izguba okusa ali vonja
+* Loss of taste or smell,
-* srbečica ali razbarvanost prstov
+* Different types of skin rash.

-## Resni simptomi:
+## Symptoms of severe COVID-19 disease:

-* težave pri dihanju ali izguba sape
+* Shortness of breath,
-* bolečina ali pritisk v prsih
+* Persistent pain or pressure in the chest,
-* izguba zmožnosti govora ali premikanja
+* Loss of speech or movement.